-Napau Crater Trail is a 11.8 mile out and back trail located near Pahoa, HI that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Napau Crater Trail is a 11.8 mile moderately trafficked out and back trail located near Pahoa, HI that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking and nature trips and is accessible year-round.

 Directions from Chain of Craters Road: Napau Trail begins at Mauna Ulu parking lot on Chain of Craters Road.
 The distance from the visitor center to the trailhead is eight miles.